TakamakiYhtiotKy/eslint-config-takamaki/readme.md

 # Overwriting rules

 If you want to overwrite a rule you don't like in your project, just define the same rule in your projects own eslint configuration.

+# Typescript

+You should use ESlint with TypeScript as TSLint was deprecated in 2019.

+To use this config with Typescript add the following to your eslint config:

+'extends': [
+    'plugin:@typescript-eslint/eslint-recommended',
+    "plugin:@typescript-eslint/recommended"
+],

+Then install this package: https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin